MVP Breanna Stewart leads Storm to win in inaugural Commissioner’s Cup

 The Sun entered the game with the best record in the competition, going 9-1 in Commissioner Cup games, while the Storm earned their spot after an 8-2 run.
 The Storm certainly didn’t look like the lower seeded team in the first quarter.
 It put up 28 points in the first ten minutes led by Stewart.

 If jet lag was an issue for Stewart, or really any of the five Olympians on the Storm roster, they didn’t show it.
 The star power forward found her stroke from range early, scoring 13 points on 5 of 6 shooting from the field in the first quarter.
-Stewart also hit 2 of 3 shots from behind the arc, and going on a solo 10-point run, part of a 17-7 run by the Storm to take a 10-point lead into the second quarter
+Stewart also hit 2 of 3 shots from behind the arc, and going on a solo 10-point run, part of a 17-7 run by the Storm to take a 10-point lead into the second quarter.

+She said she was inspired by the chance to win some money for her other teammates, particularly those lower in the rotation who may need the financial boost more than her.

+“I think our teammates were the motivating factor behind this team,” she said.
+“We wanted to win for them.
+Obviously, $30K is $30K for all of us but for some of them, I don’t even know what the ratio is for Kiana (Williams), but it’s a lot so to help them get that is amazing.”

 While Stewart finally got a break in the second quarter, the Storm offense continued to roll.
 Seattle got four points each from formidable bench pieces Jordin Canada and Ezi Magbegor, while Jewell Loyd added five points of her own, including converting an and-one fast-break layup off a long pass from fellow Olympian Bird.